spbull/flask-cs50-website/README.md

 It is a Python Flask app and I focused more on the back-end Python programming side of things rather than creating a flashy front-end, so the visuals are not stunning by any means.
-That aside, the site is fully functional and contains user registration, account creation, search capablitlies, and a functional api.
+That aside, the site is fully functional and contains user registration, account creation, search capablitlies, and a functional front-end api.
 All data is stored in a postgresql database.**

 ### [Visit Site](https://booknerd.herokuapp.com/)